dalalsunil1986/chatsoul/README.md

 Chatsoul
 ========

 A chat application powered by <b>Websync Comet Server</b> and MYSQL where users can create instant chatrooms without creating an account.
-See the project in action at http://chatsoul.com.

 Before going live: